How to Make Homemade Lube: Zero-Waste DIY Water-Based Recipe

 • And you’ll know that it doesn’t come in a plastic tube that you’ll afterwards have to discard.

-Your lube needs to be water-based
+Your homemade lube needs to be water-based

 No matter if you go for our recipe below, or you want to try out another DIY lube, make sure that the version you choose is totally water-based and contains absolutely no oil.
 Just like any other product in medical grade silicone, you’ll want to keep your Ruby Cup away from oil-based lubricants or lotions in order to make it last its full lifespan of 10 years.